-Our partners play a vital role in the success of our business.
+Community partners play a leading role in the business

 Planting Empowerment leases land from rural communities in Panama to plant and maintain agroforestry projects.
 We're currently working with two smallholders in Nuevo Paraiso and the indigenous community Arimae.
 Each land lease partner receives lease payments, a share of the profits from revenues from wood and harvests, and educational benefits.